author image

 How to Add Bullet Points in Google Slides: 3 Simple Methods

-Here are three simple methods to add bullet points to your slides, whether you’re a beginner or an advanced user:
+Here are three simple methods to add bullet points in slides, whether you’re a beginner or an advanced user:

 Method 1: Using the Toolbar (Beginner-Friendly)